korjusk/MovieRec/README.md

 ### Production

 To speed up the training I'm going to select 10m ratings.
-I'm not going to use a test nor a validation set.
-All of the movies I and other rated will be in the training dataset.
+I'm not going to use a test set and for validation I'm going to use only 1% of total data.
 And I'm going to train it for 10 epochs.